molily/testing-angular/testing-principles.md

 <aside class="margin-note">Confidence</aside>

-On the other hand, unit test are too low-level to check whether a certain feature works for the user.
+On the other hand, unit tests are too low-level to check whether a certain feature works for the user.
 They give you little confidence that your application works.
 In addition, unit tests might increase the cost of every code change.

 Unit tests run the risk of mirroring or even duplicating implementation details.
 These details change frequently because of new requirements elsewhere or during internal refactoring.
 If you change a line of code somewhere, some distant unit test suddenly fails.